 Brentwood is the main centre of the business with Billericay, the second site affectionately known as ‘Baby Bennetts’, a smaller premises located at the far northern end of the High Street.
 The Old School House has a small parking area behind it, and is recognisable with the same blue décor as Brentwood.
 Billericay is looked after by Lucienne, who has been here since 2003, and it is a compact version of the head office.
 A large arranging room laid out like a sitting room is to the right of the front door, and Lucienne’s office is on the left.
 At the rear of the building there are two small chapels and a room where doctors can come and see the person who has died to complete the cremation paperwork.
 In the hallway, the Billericay memorial tree Throughout the Billericay branch are beautiful items belonging to Lucienne’s late sister, lamps, plants and pictures, bringing a very personal, comforting feeling to the rooms.
 “I feel like she’s all around me,’ says Lucienne.

-Back at Brentwood, in the memorial garden there is a bench in memory of Gary Ebsworth, a much loved member of the Bennetts team and their Memorial Masonry manager, who died in 2015, along with a memorial bird table that has been commissioned in memory of Claire Hammond, the beloved office manager at Bennetts These tributes will soon be joined by a memorial to Tony Motley, a much loved, long term member of the Bennetts team.
+Back at Brentwood, in the memorial garden there is a bench in memory of Gary Ebsworth, a much loved member of the Bennetts team and their Manager, who died in 2015, along with a memorial bird table that has been commissioned in memory of Claire Hammond, the beloved office manager at Bennetts.
+These tributes will soon be joined by a memorial to Tony Motley, a much loved, long term member of the Bennetts team.
 Both Claire and Tony died suddenly in 2017, their deaths leaving the whole team shocked and shaken.
 Claire’s funeral brought Brentwood High Street to a standstill as her horse drawn carriage left the funeral home on a Saturday morning in March.
 “She would have loved that,” said Jane as she spoke about her friend and colleague.
 Tony’s funeral service was equally well attended in early December 2017, including 14 flag bearers from the Royal British Legion and pallbearers from the Mayflower Morris Men, organisations of which Tony was an integral part.

 Unrivalled dedication to supporting families throughout their bereavement, and a real commitment to the community around them.
 Bennetts is an exceptionally caring and considerate business.
 You will be in the safest of hands here.